embreakin/FLattice_PBH/README.md

    ./FLattice
    ```

-3. Check the result
+3. Results

-   The data such as time, field averages, field variances, etc.  are written in `status.txt`.
-The field values in each time step are stored as `.vtk` files in `data` directory when `dim` is 2 or 3.
-I recommend you to use `Paraview.app` to visualize these files.
+   Data such as time, field averages, field variances, etc. will be written in `status.txt`.
+The field values in each time step are stored as `.vtk` files in the `data` directory when `dim` is 2 or 3.
+I recommend you use `Paraview.app` to visualize these files.

-## Basic Concept
+## Contents

  `main.cpp` is designed to run only the main calculation.
-Classes or functions used in `main.cpp` are defined in the other five fiies in the `lib` directory.
+Classes and functions used in `main.cpp` are defined in the other five files in the `lib` directory.

 - `parameter.cpp`

-  Simulation parameters are stored in this file.
+  Parameters necessary for the simulation are stored in this file.

 - `field.cpp`

-  We arrange the field array in `field.cpp`.
-The class `Field` includes all functions involving the field arrangement, such as seting initial condition, potential, etc.
+  This is where the fields are initialized using quantum vacuum fluctuations.
+Other configurations such as the the scalar potential, effective mass, etc. are set in `field.hpp`.

-- `evolutioin.cpp`
+- `evolution.cpp`

-  All Classes to calculate the time evolutioin are included in `evolution.cpp`.
-I still only implement the 2nd-order or 4th-order simplectic integration scheme ( leap-frog method ), but I will add other integration scheme such as 4th-order Runge-Kutta method.
+  All classes necessary to calculate the time evolution are in `evolution.cpp`.
+2nd-order and 4th-order simplectic integration scheme ( leap-frog method ) are implemented here, but only the 2nd-order should be trusted.

+- `calculation.cpp`

+  All ouput values such as field average, field variance, energy density etc. are calculated in this file.

+- `utilities.cpp`

+  Miscellaneous functions necessary to initialize the fields are implemented here.
+Functions for the final output of data are also written here.